mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ## Current status

 This branch contains an event-driven reproducer in the simple-camera app and an iOS Harness stress test.
 I have not produced the exact AVFoundation assertion locally or in CI yet.
-The local multi-physical-camera iPhone 15 Pro became locked and SpringBoard denied further launches, while the available iPhone SE 3rd gen ran the earlier repro loop without crashing.
-The first CI iOS Harness run also ran the earlier 120-cycle repro on a multi-camera iOS Device Farm device without crashing.
+The local multi-physical-camera iPhone 15 Pro became locked during the first attempt and a later local `run-ios` attempt failed in Xcode before launching the app.
+The available iPhone SE 3rd gen ran the earlier repro loop without crashing.
+CI has now run both the earlier broad 120-cycle repro and the corrected `photo -> video -> photo` native/Skia topology repro on real iOS Device Farm hardware without crashing.

 The strongest confirmed root-cause evidence is therefore the original issue stack plus the VisionCamera call ordering below.
 The original stack proves `AVCaptureSession.startRunning()` overlapped with AVFoundation's private configuration-commit notification path.
 A separate client report mentions the sibling private assertion `AVCaptureOutput detachFromFigCaptureSession` during rapid `photo -> video -> photo` changes, especially with a filter-preview path involved.
 That client report is not a stack trace, but it is directionally important because it points at the same output lifetime boundary from the detach side rather than the attach side.
 The exact assertion conditions inside `-[AVCaptureOutput attachToFigCaptureSession:]` and `detachFromFigCaptureSession` are private Apple code, so the remaining internal invariant is inferred from stacks/logs, not decompiled source.